the-teachingRSE-project/competencies/competencies.md

 Additionally, many research groups develop their own codes for specific research purposes, e.g. simulation codes or specialised data analysis pipelines.
-A lot of their development of new features is project-based, often through PhD projects, which grow into their own variant with re-integration planned as a final step.
+A lot of their development of new features is project-based, often through PhD projects.
+Work can sometimes result in code that diverges from the main project into a separate variant with re-integration planned as a final step.
-To reduce the chance of variant source code diverging and producing a large integration overhead, \gls{PM} skills and methods are needed.
+To reduce the chance of variant source code diverging significantly and producing a large integration overhead, \gls{PM} skills and methods are needed.
 More specifically, software product line management methods have been developed for this exact problem and purpose.